Video title

 Frequently Asked Questions

-BSNL network connectivity is sparsely available on the trail.
+BSNL network connectivity is intermittently available on the trail.

 Kathgodam is located in Nainital district of Uttrakhand.
 Nainital is 53 km from Kathgodam and can be reached by local buses.
 Nainital is a famous tourist spot in the mountains & visited by a lot of people all around the year.
 Naini Lake is the heart of Nainital where you can enjoy boating, yachting, and paddling.
 Perch on the Tiffin Top to enjoy the views of Nainital.
 Stroll at The Mall Road where you can buy some souvenirs from the trip.